garygause/portfolio/README.md

 - ### Mobile

-     - [TVSupplier](https://github.com/garygause/portfolio-projects/tree/master/tvsupplier/README.md):  mobile app that allows suppliers to construction sites to scan the QR code on an asset tracking tag and enter a description and other information before shipping.
+     - [TVSupplier](https://github.com/garygause/portfolio-projects/tree/master/tvsupplier/README.md):  react native mobile app that allows suppliers to construction sites to scan the QR code on an asset tracking tag and enter a description and other information before shipping.
 React Native, Android, iOs (2019)

+  - [Jenny Life](https://github.com/garygause/portfolio-projects/tree/master/jennylife/README.md): A native android app that allows you to apply for life insurance.
+(2018)

 - ### Web

-  - [Powerline Analytics](https://github.com/garygause/portfolio-projects/tree/master/powerline/README.md#analytics): A web app for visualizing powerline sensor data in real time.
+  - [Powerline Analytics](https://github.com/garygause/portfolio-projects/tree/master/powerline/README.md#analytics): A react web app for visualizing powerline sensor data in real time.
 Part of the Powerline product I developed at Recon Dynamics adding smart sensors to powerlines across the West Coast to detect and prevent forest fires.
 (2020)

-  - [Jenny Life](https://github.com/garygause/portfolio-projects/tree/master/jennylife/README.md): A web app that allows you to apply for life insurance.
+  - [Jenny Life](https://github.com/garygause/portfolio-projects/tree/master/jennylife/README.md): A react web app that allows you to apply for life insurance.
 (2018)